I regularly see the question asked on social media; “Do I need a website?” often by people whose only online presence is Instagram or a Facebook page.

 Your website is something that you can own and control.

-Rather than writing great content for platforms, you can create content to bring visitors to your website, a marketing asset you own which should be the heart of your brand and online marketing.
+Rather than writing great content for platforms, you can create content to bring visitors to your website, a marketing asset you own that should be the heart of your brand and online marketing.

 Don’t hand over your great content and hard-earned dollars to premium advertising when you can spend those dollars on your own unique business website, brand and marketing strategy.